 What's the Difference?

 Look-linked tiles are saved queries that are generated from an Explore.
-Looks have to be saved to a space, in order to be added to a dashboard as a tile, which must also be in the space.
+Looks have to be saved to a folder (called "Spaces" before Looker 6.20) in order to be added as a tile to a dashboard, which must also be in the folder.

 Tiles are visualizations added from an Explore or a Look to a dashboard.
 Tiles can be Look-linked or query-based.
 Query tiles differ from Look-linked tiles because they are only stored on dashboards.